On the shores of Lake Nzerakera in the northern section of Selous Game Reserve, Southern Tanzania.

 - Neutral khaki coloured safari clothing, no bright or dark colours

-- Selous can get hot and humid so we recommend cotton, lightweight shorts and short sleeve shirts
+- Selous can get hot and humid so we recommend cotton, lightweight shorts and short-sleeved shirts

 - Comfortable walking shoes – no need for heavy hiking books as walking is even and the bush not thick